On this page

-DEADLINE TO SUBMIT ALL APPLICATION MATERIALS: December 15th by 5pm PST.
+DEADLINE TO SUBMIT ALL APPLICATION MATERIALS: December 15th by 5pm PACIFIC

 Applications are submitted through the Graduate School’s website.
 The Graduate School also has commonly asked questions on their Admissions FAQs page.
 The maximum file size for most components of the application is 500 KB per document.
 Transcripts cannot be larger than 2 MB each.

 The Graduate School charges a nonrefundable application fee of $85.00 (USD).
 See their Application Fee Waivers page for information about waivers, including eligibility information and how to request a waiver.